 For instance . . .

-Or maybe you’re an animal lover…..how about this scholarship; Conservation and landscape ecology of the Tasmanian masked owl?
+Or maybe you’re an animal lover…..how about this scholarship; Wildlife Genomics Undergraduate Scholarship

 Want to keep it rural?
 The Rural Agricultural Society has scholarships covering dairy, wine, rural journalism and a range of other vocational studies.

-Luckily you have come to the right place because… not only do we have thousands of scholarships from major unis, we have scholarships applicable to vocational education and training, as well as extra-curricular excursions and learning opportunities RIGHT HERE for you.
+Luckily you have come to the right place because… not only do we have thousands of scholarships from major unis, there are also scholarships for to vocational education and training and other learning opportunities RIGHT HERE for you.
 We have tips and tricks for a successful application, as well as a fun quiz to see what you’re best suited to study, PLUS blogs written by successful scholarship applicants to give you the extra motivation you need to back yourself and fill in those forms.

 You have to be academic to get a scholarship: While some scholarships are based on academic merit, others look at leadership, sporting achievements or community involvement.
 There are also scholarships focused on specific criteria, including financial disadvantage and hardship, indigenous background and students affected by remoteness and distance.